TERMS AND CONDITIONS

 All Quotations

-All Quotations are valid for 90 from the date of issue unless otherwise stated.
+All Quotations are valid for 90 days from the date of issue unless otherwise stated.
 They are accepted on the basis of payment being due on the date of invoice, unless agreed in writing to the contrary.

 Amendments & Variations